0xProject/standard-relayer-api/README.md

 #### Parameters

+* tokenAscByPrice [string]: token by which to sort the orders in ascending order of the price of that token.
+By default the response returned by this endpoint is unsorted.
 * exchangeContractAddress [string]: returns orders created for this exchange address
 * isExpired [boolean]: returns expired orders (defaults to false)
 * isOpen [boolean]: returns open orders (defaults to true)